moonlandsoft/bootui-datetimepicker/README.md

 Properties
 ----------
 ## addon
-Addon is a bootstrap input group addon, you can see [bootstrap input group](http://getbootstrap.com/components#input-groups) to details of documentation
+Addon is a bootstrap input group addon, you can see [bootstrap input group](http://getbootstrap.com/components#input-groups) to details of documentation.
 Extend form controls by adding text or buttons before, after, or on both sides of any text-based input.

 ## format
 You can change format of date or time using this property but this format only use [momentjs date time format](http://momentjs.com/) and not use php date time format.
 Click [here](http://momentjs.com/docs/#/displaying/format/) to see all of datetime format.